-Npsk is one of the many malicious programs that are part of the ransomware family named Djvu.
-This particular ransomware was discovered by Karsten Hahn.
-It is designed to encrypt victim's files, modify their filenames and create a ransom note.
-Npsk modifies encrypted files by appending the ".npsk" extension to their filenames.
-For example, it renames a file named "sample.jpg" to "sample.jpg.npsk", and so forth.
-It also drops a ransom note, a text file named "_readme.txt" in every folder that contains encrypted data.
+Npsk is one of many malicious programs that form part of the ransomware family called Djvu.
+This particular ransomware infection was discovered by Karsten Hahn and is designed to encrypt victims' files, modify filenames and create ransom messages.
+Npsk modifies encrypted files by appending the ".npsk" extension to filenames.
+For example, it renames a file named "sample.jpg" to "sample.jpg.npsk", and so on.
+It also drops a ransom message a text file ("_readme.txt") in every folder that contains encrypted data.

-As stated in a ransom note created by Npsk, this ransomware encrypts all files (photos, documents, databases, etc.) with a strongest encryption algorithm.
+The ransom message created by Npsk states that this ransomware encrypts all files (photos, documents, databases, etc.) with the strongest encryption algorithm.
 Access to files can be restored with a decryption tool and key that can be purchased from Npsk's developers for $980 or $490.
-Their price depends on whether victims will contact developers in 72 hours or after that.
-To be more precise, Npsk's developers offer a 50% discount for victims who will contact them in three days after encryption/ransomware attack.
-It supposed to be done by writing an email to email@example.com (or firstname.lastname@example.org) and providing the assigned personal ID.
-After that victims supposed to wait for instructions on how to make a payment.
+The cost depends on whether victims contact developers within 72 hours of the encryption/ransomware attack ($490, a 50% discount), or after, in which case, the cost is $980.
+Contact should supposedly be made by sending an email to firstname.lastname@example.org (or email@example.com) and providing the assigned personal ID.
+Victims must then wait for instructions about how to make the payment.
 Typically, cyber criminals demand to be paid in cryptocurrency.
-Unfortunately, most cyber criminals cannot be trusted: it is common that they do not send decryption tools even after a payment.
-In other words, victims who trust them tend to get scammed.
-Another problem with most ransomware attacks is that cyber criminals behind these programs are the only ones who have tools that can decrypt files encrypted by their ransomware.
-As a rule, victims can recover files without losing any money only by restoring them from a backup.
-It is worthwhile to mention that files remain encrypted even after uninstallation of ransomware, however, its removal prevents it from causing further encryptions/data loss.
+Note that these criminals can never be trusted: they do not send decryption tools, even after payment.
+Therefore, victims who trust them are scammed.
+As with most ransomware attacks, on the cyber criminals behind these programs have tools to decrypt the files.
+Generally, victims can only recover their files by restoring them from a backup.
+Note that files remain encrypted even after uninstallation of ransomware, however, removal prevents it from causing further encryption/data loss.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 More examples of ransomware-type programs are ProLock, Velar and Hack For Life.
-Two main things that these programs have in common is that they are designed to encrypt victim's data and create (and/or display) ransom note (or notes) that contains instructions on how to contact their developers, pay a ransom and/or other information.
-Two most common variables are size of a ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files.
-Typically, the only way to decrypt files is to use tools that only developers or a particular ransomware have.
-It is possible to decrypt them for free/without interference of cyber criminals only when ransomware contains some bugs, flaws, is not fully developed.
-Unfortunately, it does not happen often.
-Therefore, it is important to have data backed up and keep it stored on some remote server and/or unplugged storage device.
+Common traits are that they encrypt victims' data and create and/or display ransom message - these contains instructions about how to contact the developers, pay the ransom and other information.
+Common variables are size of ransom and cryptographic algorithm (symmetric or asymmetric) that ransomware uses to lock files.
+Typically, the only way to decrypt files free of charge is to use tools held only by the developers of the ransomware, unless the ransomware contains bugs/flaws or is not fully developed.
+Unfortunately, this is rare.
+Therefore, maintain backups on remote servers and/or unplugged storage devices.

 How did ransomware infect my computer?